 However to achieve some level of synergy in the utility standards, information will be driven by CAN/ULC-S801-14 Standard on Electrical Utility Workplace Electrical Safety for Generation, Transmission, and Distribution.
 Some Canadian utilities are in the process of a gap analysis of CAN/ULC-S801 and the existing provincial electrical utility regulations.
 Various other CAN/ULC standards within S801 will also be referenced as standards applicable within the CUSP program.
 The remaining body of knowledge and standards will be referenced from multiple benchmark standards like CSA, ASTM, and NFPA to name a few.
 The purpose of these selected standards is to have a common source of practices that are referenced as standards within provincial regulations.

 The CUSP exam in Canada will contain information and standards relevant and inclusive of all common provincial practices.
 There is no reference to specific provincial or territorial regulations.
 The standards portion of the program will be based on an understanding of what the provincial and territorial regulations have in common as baseline practices.
 The scenarios presented within the body of knowledge will be better understood by those persons already practicing health, safety, and work methods within the utility industry.
 This is important as the CUSP program was created to develop an experienced group of safety professionals already working within utility operations.

-The optional Online Prep and Onsite Review is offered before all CUSP exams.
-It is not a requirement that you take the online prep or onsite review, but most find it very beneficial.
+The optional Online Prep and Review is offered before all CUSP exams.
+It is not a requirement that you take the online prep and review, but most find it very beneficial.
 If you wish to just take the CUSP exam only, please indicate your intention during CUSP registration process.